 - Capital & Main – “Investigating money, power and society”

-- Common Dreams – #7 – An essential independent progressive news website, Common Dreams strikes a down-to-earth tone and misses nothing on the political scene.
-Its missions is: “To inform.
+- Common Dreams – An essential independent progressive news website, Common Dreams strikes a down-to-earth tone and misses nothing on the political scene.
+Its mission: “To inform.
 To inspire.
 To ignite change for the common good.”

 - Consortium News – Founded in 1995 to counteract the growing groupthink and propaganda of the mainstream media (MSM).